Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 Without proper data hygiene, errors can quickly compound.
 This chapter provides a systematic way to think about the error framework in a big data setting.

+[Bias and Fairness] Interest in algorithmic fairness and bias has been growing recently, but it’s easy to get lost in the large number of definitions and metrics.
+There are many different, often competing, ways to measure whether a given model and the resulting system is "fair".
+In this chapter, we provide an overview of these metrics along with some concrete examples to help navigate these concepts and understand the trade-offs involved in choosing to optimize to one metric over others, focusing on the metrics relevant to binary classification methods used frequently in risk-based models for policy settings.

 [Privacy and Confidentiality] addresses the issue that sits at the core of any study of human beings---privacy and confidentiality.
 In a new field,